Skip to main content

 Use Case:

-IDE integrations where the user switches between projects and the client automatically updates the server's access scope to match the active workspace.
+IDE integrations where the user switches between projects and the client updates the server's access scope to match the active workspace.

 Directory Management+